 This is a cautionary tale for girly girls told by a girly girl.
 Growing up in glamorous Dallas catered to my girly girl lifestyle.
 I never played sports, never went camping, rarely broke a nail or a sweat.
-Pink tutus and ballet, shopping at Neiman Marcus, finishing schools, southern feminine charm — I was all girl and a Texas girl at that.
+Pink tutus and ballet, shopping at Neiman Marcus, southern feminine charm — I was all girl and a Texas girl at that.
 I never really understood men.
 Given my background, how could I?
 I didn’t have brothers and my Dad worked long hours.

 Then, I met and married a tough talking Texas guy (a manly man) and we begat two boys.
 And I became a “boymom;" a mom with boys.